Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Proofs of train-by-train v.s. train-by-validation (GD)

 \begin{restatable} {lemma}{generaValidGD} For any $1>\epsilon>0,$ assume $d\geq c_4\log(1/\epsilon)$ for some constant $c_4$.
 With probability at least $1-O(1/\epsilon)\expepsm$,

 for all $\eta\in[0,1/L].$ \end{restatable}

-In Lemma~\ref{lem:large_valid_GD}, we show the empirical meta objective $\hfva$ is high for all step size larger than $1/L$, which then implies $\etava\in[0,1/L].$ This serves as step 2 in Section~\ref{sec:strategy}.
+In Lemma~\ref{lem:large_valid_GD}, we show the empirical meta objective $\hfva$ is high for all step size larger than $1/L$, which then implies $\etava\in[0,1/L].$ The following lemma is a formal version of Lemma~\ref{lem:large_valid_GD_informal}.
+This serves as step 2 in Section~\ref{sec:strategy}.
 We prove this lemma in Section~\ref{sec:large_valid_GD}.

 \begin{restatable} {lemma}{largeValidGD} Suppose $\sigma$ is a large constant.
 Assume $t\geq c_2,d\geq c_4\log(t)$ for some constants $c_2,c_4.$ With probability at least $1-\expm,$

 for all $\eta\geq 1/L,$ where $C'$ is a positive constant independent with $\sigma.$ \end{restatable}